stuart-lane/oidrobust/README.md

 ```

  ## ⚠️ Development Status

+ Current version: 0.1.0 (pre-release)

 This package is in the late stages of development, but has not undergone extensive testing.
 While I believe the implementation is correct, bugs may exist.
-Use with caution and please report any issues.
+Use with caution and please report any issues!